Explorer

 - List — the agent becomes visible in Explorer with a Verified badge

-For developers and agent operators
+For agent owners and operators

 Explorer is powered by the public ERC-8004 agent directory API.
 The same data you see in the UI is available programmatically: